 Performance management is a tool to improve individual and business performance on a whole.
 It helps senior managers to not only discern ‘What is to be achieved?’ but also ‘How it should be achieved?’
 Employee performance management helps to achieve desired results by accessing performance through a mutually agreed framework of defined goals, objectives and competencies.

 Even though the performance management process is beneficial to the employees and supervisors both, lack of communication sometimes renders the process ineffective.
-This communication gap is the main hindrance why employees fail to fulfill the job as expected.
+This communication gap is the main hindrance to why employees fail to fulfill the job as expected.

 “Periodic sessions of feedback and interactions are making things more lucid and meaningful both the organizations and the individuals, creating room for midstream corrections and developments.”